BrylanW/BrylanWilliamson.github.io/CyberSec-Network-Practicum/README.md

 # Accessibility Audit – Jacksonville, Ohio Website

 ## Overview
 This project was developed as part of the CYBR-2600 Cyber Security & Network Practicum course at Hocking College.
-It focuses on conducting a professional accessibility audit of the Village of Jacksonville, Ohio public website.
+The project simulates a real-world consulting engagement where a team performs an accessibility audit for a public-sector client.

-The goal of this project was to identify accessibility barriers, evaluate user impact, and provide structured findings aligned with WCAG 2.1 Level AA standards.
+The goal of this project is to identify accessibility barriers, analyze user impact, and produce professional documentation aligned with WCAG 2.1 Level AA standards.

-## Purpose
+## Why This Project Matters
-Public-sector websites must be accessible to all users, including individuals with disabilities.
-This audit evaluates how well the Jacksonville, Ohio website supports users who rely on assistive technologies such as screen readers and keyboard navigation.
+Public-sector websites must be accessible under ADA Title II requirements.
+These standards ensure equal access to public information and services for individuals with disabilities.

+This project reflects how accessibility, compliance, and risk analysis are performed in professional cybersecurity and IT governance roles.

+## Project Approach
+This audit followed a structured, professional workflow:

+- Week 1: Orientation and project understanding
+- Week 2: Accessibility standards and audit planning
+- Week 3: Automated accessibility testing
+- Week 4: Manual and assistive technology validation
+- Week 5: Risk analysis and prioritization
+- Week 6: Draft reporting and executive summary

+Each phase builds on the previous step to create a complete and defensible accessibility assessment.

 ## Scope
-The audit included:
+In scope:
 - Public-facing website pages
 - Navigation and content structure
 - Public documents (PDFs)